Treasury Best Practices for Business Continuity

 Maintaining effective financial and treasury information security means that the right login controls are always in place – in normal mode and during a business continuity plan.
 Data must remain encrypted at all times.
 And treasury workflows – including setting limits, separation of duties and real-time transaction screening – must be exactly the same, no matter the scenario.
 Any deviation from these requirements means that your organization’s financial data and assets are at risk.
 Because, as we know, effective fraud attempts are well researched with many puzzle pieces put together over months or years.
 And if your treasury system has a weakness that can be triggered simply by making the company’s power go out or internet go offline, we would be kidding ourselves if we think that exposure wouldn’t be uncovered by the wrong people.

 Business continuity is about maintaining business operations – but it is also about maintaining a consistent level of security and protection from fraud and cybercrime.
-The right treasury technology can make your treasury team and organization safer.
+The right treasury technology coupled with treasury best practices can make your treasury team and organization safer.